Which Valkey Managed Service Should I Choose? AWS (ElastiCache/MemoryDB) vs Google Cloud (Memorystore)

 Number of CPU Cores | 2core | 2core |

-Memory | 8.0 GiB | 8.0 GB |
+memory | 8.0 GiB | 8.0 GB |

 In this case, we will compare something with 2 vCPU cores and 13 GB of memory.

-I will compare Valkey versions: ElastiCache 7.2/8.0, MemoryDB 7.2, and MemoryStore 7.2/8.0.
+I'll be comparing Valkey versions ElastiCache 7.2/8.0, MemoryDB 7.2, and MemoryStore 7.2/8.0.

-To summarize, the following can be said:
+To summarize, the following is the case.

 Provider | AWS | AWS | Google Cloud |